interuss/dss/monitoring/rid_qualifier/host/README.md

 * rq-worker Container: A container to run redis queue worker processes.

-* rid-host Container: A flask application which accepts flight states' files, collect auth and config spec from user and executes RID Qualifier task.
-Once task finishes successfully, report.json file is available to download.
+* rid-host Container: A flask application which accepts KML files or flight states' json files as input, collect auth and config spec from user and allow user to executes RID Qualifier test.
+Once task finishes successfully, report file becomes available to download from the UI.

+This application accepts Auth2 credentials for user specific login.
+The process to authenticate using Auth2 is described (here)[/LOGIN.md].
+If Auth2 credentials are not provided application uses `Local User` session by default.

 * Additionally, you need to bring up (rid_qualifier mock instance)[monitoring/rid_qualifier/mock/run_locally.sh] to produce a mock RID system for use with rid_qualifier.
 The instructions to bring up the rid_qualifier mock instance can be found (here)[monitoring/rid_qualifier/mock/README.md].

+### Input Files

+Accepted input files are, either valid flight records or KML files in the format mentioned (here)[/rid_rualifier/README.md/#Create-Flight-Record-from-KML].

+When KML files are provided as input, `Flight records json` files are generated from the KML and kept into user specific `flight_records` folder on the RID host.
+Once records are generated, these are available on the UI for selection during test execution.

+### Test Execution

+When the user requests the execution of a test, the rid_qualifier host sends it as a message to the `redis` server Message Queue, which is then handled by the worker process running on the `rq-worker`.
+This job takes some amount of time, during this time UI keeps sending requests to rid_qualifier server to check the job status. rid_qualifier host then checks the Redis container for the job progress and returns current status to the UI.
+Once job finishes successfully, RID Host generates resulting report from the job response and keep it in user specific `tests` folder on rid-host, and sends it as a response to the UI.

+All the tests run by a user are the available to download from the UI.

 ## Run via Docker